Aligning with the Scheiner-method

 (3)

-• Combine a crosshair eyepiece with a Barlow lense (make sure the magnification is reasonable: approx. 25 - 1.5 x aperture in mm) [1]
+• Combine a crosshair eyepiece with a Barlow lens (make sure the magnification is reasonable: approx. 25 - 1.5 x aperture in mm) [1]

 • Move to and center the selected star by rotating the declination axis (manually or via hand control box).